biocore/qiime/doc/scripts/alpha_diversity.rst

 **Description:**

 This script calculates alpha diversity, or within-sample diversity, using an otu table.
 The QIIME pipeline allows users to conveniently calculate more than two dozen different diversity metrics.
-The full list of available metrics is available by passing the option -s to the script `alpha_diversity.py <./alpha_diversity.html>`_.
+The full list of available metrics is available by passing the option -s to the script `alpha_diversity.py <./alpha_diversity.html>`_, and documentation of those metrics can be found at http://qiime.org/scripts/alpha_diversity_metrics.html.
 Every metric has different strengths and limitations - technical discussion of each metric is readily available online and in ecology textbooks, but is beyond the scope of this document.

 **Usage:** :file:`alpha_diversity.py [options]`